Blog Home » Arizona » Protecting our water supply

 • Connection to the Central Arizona Project (CAP) Canal and Colorado River water supplies

 Did you know?
-In addition to storing water, underground water storage facilities help to protect aquifers and allow us to grow how much we can store.
+In addition to storing water, underground water storage facilities help to protect underground aquifers and allow us to grow how much we can store.

 Even though it’s enough water for now, we are always preparing for an uncertain future.